Things to do in Mendocino California and on the Mendocino Coast

 Noyo Harbor Inn Breakfast

 We had a long drive planned on the morning we left and almost opted out of the breakfast.
 That would have been a mistake… a serious mistake.
 I had the breakfast burrito, which looked like your normal burrito but was made with braised beef brisket, onion, black beans, rice chorizo, and cheese.
-A little Tapatío hot sauce, and it was perfection.
-Joan had this wonderful french toast served with fresh fruit.
+A little Tapatio hot sauce and it was perfection.
+Joan had this wonderful French toast served with fresh fruit.

 Other Accommodations